 Student work experience

 We offer opportunities for high-achieving, motivated students to undertake work experience placements in our Physics and Astronomy research centres.
-Students interested in applying should email a cover letter and resume to Dr Brenton Hall (for physics) or Dr Katinka Gereb (for astronomy).
+To apply, email a resume and cover letter to the following staff:

 Free public astronomy lectures

-Visit the Centre for Astrophysics and Supercomputing to see their lecture schedule and to make a booking.
+Visit the Centre for Astrophysics and Supercomputing to find upcoming lectures.
 You can also view past lectures and sign up to the astronomy lectures mailing list.
-The annual National Science Week ‘State of the Universe’ lecture is well suited for school-age audiences.

 Audience: all ages